FACTBOX-European soccer's return to action after coronavirus

 Sweden has avoided a full lockdown and many teams are already back in training.
 Play could restart on June 14.
 SWITZERLAND

-The government has given permission for training from May 11 and matches to re-start on June 8.
+The government has given permission for matches to restart on June 8 and teams returned to training on May 11.
 However, the football league said there were still numerous financial and health issues to be resolved.
-TURKEY
+The league is due to make a decision at an assembly on May 29 and a resumption before June 20 looks unlikely.

-Turkey's domestic league will resume from June 12 and aims to complete the season on July 26, the country's football federation chairman Nihat Ozdemir has said.
+TURKEY Turkey's domestic league will resume from June 12 and aims to complete the season on July 26, the country's football federation chairman Nihat Ozdemir said.
 Turkey also plans to host the Champions League final in August.
-UKRAINE

-The last meeting of the Ukraine Football Federation was on April 29.
-There is no decision or plan so far.
-The Ukraine Premier League wants to complete the league and cup season but says it cannot make any plans until the government announces its measures for easing the lockdown.
-WALES

-The Wales FA extended the suspension of all domestic soccer in the country until at least May 15 but has said it is keen on finishing the top-tier campaign.
-(Compiled by Brian Homewood, Phil O'Connor, Zoran Milosavljevic, Gabrielle Tetrault-Farber, Julien Pretot, Mark Glesson, Richard Martin, Angel Krasimirov, Tuvan Gumrukcu, Holger Hansen, Olzhas Auyezov, Ece Toksabay, Michele Kambas, Shrivathsa Sridhar and Hardik Vyas, editing by Ed Osmond and Toby Davis)
+WALES The Wales FA extended the suspension of all domestic soccer in the country until at least May 15 but has said it is keen on finishing the top-tier campaign.
+(Compiled by Brian Homewood, Phil O'Connor, Zoran Milosavljevic, Gabrielle Tetrault-Farber, Julien Pretot, Mark Glesson, Richard Martin, Angel Krasimirov, Tuvan Gumrukcu, Holger Hansen, Olzhas Auyezov, Ece Toksabay, Michele Kambas, Shrivathsa Sridhar and Hardik Vyas, editing by London editing team)